-Prerequisite: READ 0302 (R2); ENGL 0302 (W3); MATH 0304 (M3), Certification in a Radiologic Health Sciences program and Enrollment in the Post-Associate Breast Imaging program.
+Prerequisite: READ 0302 (R2); ENGL 0302 (W3); MATH 0304 (M3) Certification in a Radiologic Health Sciences Program and Enrollment in the Post-Associate Magnetic Resonance Imaging Technology program.
+A health-related work-based learning experience that enables the student to apply specialized occupational theory, skills, and concepts.
+Direct supervision is provided by the clinical professional.